 Apollo appears in one of his earliest known forms as Utu/Shamash in Mesopotamia.
-There the inspiration is crystal clear.
-Like Apollo and Helios, Utu is a solar God and a Charioteer.
-Like Apollo, Utu has a sister who becomes the consort of Semitic deities, most famously Dumuzid/Tammuz.
+Here, the inspiration is crystal clear.
+Like Apollo and Helios, Utu is a solar god and a Charioteer.
+Like Apollo, Utu has a sister who becomes the consort of Semitic deities, most famously Dumuzid or Tammuz.

-Aryan characters appearing in American, Jewish authored comics bearing names that mean “wolf,” include Kid Flash, Wallace Rudolph “Wally” West, the Human Torch, Jonathan Lowell Spencer “Johnny” Storm and the Elongated Man, Randolph William “Ralph” Dibny.
-Indeed, the last name Dibny means “white.”
-This is notable because we will see a likely symbolic connection to the color “white” and wolves in this study.
+Aryan characters appearing in American, Jewish-authored comics bearing names that mean “wolf,” include Kid Flash, Wallace Rudolph “Wally” West, the Human Torch, Jonathan Lowell Spencer “Johnny” Storm, and the Elongated Man, Randolph William “Ralph” Dibny.
+Indeed, the last name Dibny means “white” which has a racial suggestion here.
 George R.R.
 Martin appears to make this association of the Aryan with Wolf in his Game Of Throne series where the House Stark is represented by the symbol of the Dire Wolf.

 Yet, where this association of Aryan with wolf occurs most dramatically is in Genesis, when Jacob is blessing his children.
 There Jacob assigns his Aryan son Benjamin the totem of the Wolf, while awarding Judah the symbol of the Lion.
 This seminal moment in Myth we will refer to as the Jacobean Swap.
 The goal here is, clearly, to demote the Aryan, traditionally associated with the Lion, beneath the Jew.
 This is JEM writ large.